Are You Pretty Enough to Work Here?

 “And Kathy, please get rid of that t-shirt.”

 That’s how the Skype call with my client just ended.
 I work with startups all over the country, so I Skype with clients a lot.
-This particular client seems to have some kind of phone allergy, so every conversation we have is via Skype.
+Sometimes they don’t have the best internet connections though, so it can look laggy.
+Maybe they could visit website to get something better.
+Anyway, this particular client seems to have some kind of phone allergy, so every conversation we have is via Skype.

 Today, my client was also allergic to my t-shirt.